JatinSingh007/JatinSingh007/README.md

 # Jatin Singh

-I'm Jatin, a data science enthusiast.
+I'm Jatin, a computer science enthusiast.
 Holding a bachelor's in Math and CS, I'm currently pursuing a master's in Data Science.
-Join me in deriving value from data through machine learning.
+Join me in deriving value from data.

 ## Skills and Experience